Agile-Labs-Tech/agilelabs-isms-policy/22 Patch management policy/README.md

 # Purpose, Scope And Users

-1. This policy defines the guidelines for patch management for Agile Lab Pte Ltd&#39;s (Agile Lab&#39;s) systems and internal information and communications technology (ICT) systems, assets and infrastructure.
+1. This policy defines the guidelines for patch management for Agile Labs Pte Ltd&#39;s (Agile Labs&#39;s) systems and internal information and communications technology (ICT) systems, assets and infrastructure.
 2. This procedure relates to the process of implementing security patches or updates of vendor operating systems and application software – ranging from collecting information about security vulnerability to monitoring the results of security update programs, in order to minimize the risk of malicious intrusions.
 3. This procedure is not applicable to those computers or equipment which are configured to install security updates automatically or obtained formal exemption for patch installation.
-4. The policy applies to all Agile Lab entities and all employees.
+4. The policy applies to all Agile Labs entities and all employees.

 # Reference Documents